adamek9431/marketingowo/README.md

-  # Simple Landing Page
+  # Marketingowo.org

-  This is a code bundle for Simple Landing Page.
-The original project is available at https://www.figma.com/design/AZ7eXVTDKso8BHCkH8NU5E/Simple-Landing-Page.
+  This is a code bundle for Marketingowo.org.
+The original project is available at https://www.figma.com/design/AZ7eXVTDKso8BHCkH8NU5E/Marketingowo.org.

   ## Running the code